 - Ask for continued workplace flexibility

 Workplace flexibility is here to stay, and many companies realize this.
-If heading back to the office full-time is a source of anxiety, speak to your manager and HR team about adjusting your schedule.
+If heading back to the office full-time is a source of anxiety, speak to your manager and HR team about adjusting your schedule, and the benefits of working from home for you specifically.
 This may look like a compressed workweek, hybrid office arrangement, or reduction to part-time hours.

 - Bring your healthy WFH habits with you, and don’t forget to decompress